-As stocks and bonds continue to tumble a week after the Federal Reserve’s latest rate hike, investors are understandably asking how long this painful bear market will persist.
+As stocks and bonds continue to tumble after aggressive September interest-rate increases by central bankers in the U.S., Canada and England, investors are understandably asking how long this painful bear market will persist.

 “It’s been a difficult year, and the pain may continue,” says Capital Group economist Darrell Spence.
 “But it’s important to keep in mind: One of the things that all past bear markets have had in common is that they eventually ended.
 Ultimately, the economy and the markets righted themselves.”

-With a recession looming in the U.S. — and probably already underway in Europe — it’s tough to see a catalyst for a near-term rebound, Spence says.
-Stocks and bonds are likely to come under further pressure as long as the Fed continues to aggressively tighten monetary policy in an attempt to curb inflation, which is hovering around 8%.
+With recessions looming in the U.S., Canada and England — one may already be underway in Europe — it’s tough to see a catalyst for a near-term rebound, Spence says.
+Stocks and bonds are likely to come under further pressure as central banks continue to aggressively tighten monetary policy in an attempt to curb inflation, which is ranging from 7% to 10% in the U.S., Canada and England and above 10% in the European Union.

-Stocks and bonds have tumbled this year as the Fed fights inflation
+Stocks and bonds have tumbled this year as the U.S. Fed fights inflation

 Last week, the Fed raised its benchmark interest rate by 75 basis points for the third time since June.
 That hike brought the federal funds rate to a target range of 3.00% to 3.25%, the highest level since 2008.
 Based on the latest Fed projections, the central bank intends to take that rate above 4.50% in the months ahead.